Aryan FC

 Aryan Football Club (এরিয়ান ফুটবল ক্লাব) (also known as Aryans and Aryan; and Techno Aryan Football Team for sponsorship reasons) is an Indian professional multi-sports club based in Kolkata, West Bengal, known predominantly for its association football section.
 The club competes in the Calcutta Football League, the oldest football league in Asia.

 Founded in 1884 as "Aryan Sports Club", it started playing football some years later, making it one of Asia's oldest football clubs.
-It plays home matches at the East Bengal-Aryan Ground.
+It plays home matches at the East Bengal Ground.

 History

 Formation and journey (1884–1930)

 During the age of associations of Bengali nationalism in late 19th century, Sir Dukhiram Majumder, Kalicharan Mitra, Manmatha Ganguly were the pupils of Nagendra Prasad Sarbadhikari, who practiced and popularized football.
 Majumder founded a sporting organization named "Students Union" in Mohun Bagan Villa.
 When the organization discontinued due to disagreements over wearing boots, Majumder went on to form Aryans Club in Maharaja Durga Charan Laha's Telipara field in Shyampukur.
 Before the advent of East Bengal and Mohammedan Sporting, it was Aryan (then known as Aryans Club) and Mohun Bagan, who enjoyed an elite status among Indian football clubs.
 Founded in 1884 as a multi-sports club, association football was introduced in Aryan few years later and thus it became one of the oldest football clubs in India.

 Dukhiram Majumder (1875–1929) became father figure of Aryans during the pre-independence era, regarded as first coach of India who brought up and guided players like Syed Abdus Samad, Gostha Pal, Shibdas Bhaduri and others.
 Forming a coaching institute within the club, he managed the team throughout his life.
 It was Majumder, who started Aryan's famous policy of bringing up unknown yet talented footballers.
 In 1914, the Indian Football Association (IFA) permitted only two native clubs in the CFL Second Division; It Aryan one of them.
 In that season, Mohun Bagan earned promotion to the Premier Division but Aryan was promoted to the top division two years later.
 Syed Abdus Samad joined Aryans in 1915.
 Under Majumdar's coaching, Aryan achieved fourth place in 1920–21 Calcutta Football League and reached the semi-finals of Rovers Cup in 1928.
 Legendary footballers Balaidas Chatterjee and Karuna Bhattacharya appeared with Aryan at that time.